-Initial Principal Markets
+Principal Markets

-Initially, the Fund intends to invest in Eligible Investments located in Canada, the U.S. and Mexico.
-In Canada, the Fund initially intends to focus on Eligible Investments located in Alberta, British Columbia, Ontario and Saskatchewan.
-In the U.S., the Fund initially intends to focus on Eligible Investments in all states where the U.S. MLO is, or will be, duly licensed.
-The U.S. MLO is currently licensed in Arizona, California, Colorado, Florida, Illinois, New Jersey, Pennsylvania, Texas and Washington.
-In Mexico, the Fund initially intends to focus on Eligible Investments secured through a Guaranty Bank Trust involving property located in Cabo San Lucas (includes Las Cabos Corridor), Cancun, Cozumel, Huatulco, Mayan Rivera (includes Playa del Carmen and Tulum), Puerto Vallarta, and San Miguel de Allende.
+The Fund invests in Eligible Investments located in Canada, the U.S. and Mexico.
+In Canada, the Fund focuses on Eligible Investments located in Alberta, British Columbia, Manitoba, Ontario and Saskatchewan.
+In the U.S., the Fund focuses on Eligible Investments in all states where the U.S. MLO is, or will be, duly licensed.
+The U.S. MLO is currently licensed in Arizona, California, Colorado, Florida, Texas and Washington.
+In Mexico, the Fund focuses on Eligible Investments secured through a Mexican Trust including, but not limited to, property located in Cabo San Lucas (includes Las Cabos Corridor), Cancun, Cozumel, Huatulco, Mayan Rivera (includes Playa del Carmen and Tulum), Puerto Vallarta, and San Miguel de Allende.